-The anode rod should be removed from the water heater's tank annually for inspection and replaced when more than 6 in.
-(15.2 cm) of core wire is exposed at either end of the rod.
+The anode rod should be removed from the water heater's tank annually for inspection and replaced when more than 6 in. of core wire is exposed at either end of the rod.

 Make sure the cold water supply is turned off before removing anode rod.